 Hurricane T-QUAL Tick Tour of Hobart

 Matt spent the evening at the Henry Jones Art Hotel to recharge his batteries ready for a visit to MONA the next morning.
-Gavin was invited to Henry’s Restaurant for lunch that day, and had a chat with the Australian tourism ambassador about his impressions of Tasmania.
-Having been to the state quite recently (with the MasterChef team), Matt’s references to the food, scenery and culture were all glowing.
+We were invited to Henry’s Restaurant for lunch that day, and had a chat with the Australian tourism ambassador about his impressions of Tasmania.
+Having been to the state quite recently with the MasterChef team, Matt’s references to the food, scenery and culture were all glowing.
 And yes, he did have a chance to meet up with Jack Lark, one of the Junior MasterChef stars, during a visit to Lark Distillery.

 The next destination for the T-QUAL Tick Tour will be the Northern Territory later this month.
 I’m pretty sure when Matt Moran is in a cage, diving with crocodiles, he’ll wish he was back in Tasmania.
 The Tassie Devil will most likely seem quite tame then!